can ipad/ipad camera connection kit be a good alternative to using a laptop on photoshoots

 As such, right now, I think the answer is that you will still need the laptop for in-field editing unless you restrict your workflow to jpegs.
 However I'd expect that the demand for a fully raw capable iPad app will be high from photographers and if it doesn't appear in the form of an app with this itteration of the iPad, I'd think it will with a more powerfull 2nd generation iPad.

-- Answered by William Noel H
+- Answered by Anonymous A

 - Flag as inappropriate Answer 1